yvesf/AACircuit/README.md

 It contains many, many global variables, unstructured and undoctumented procedural code and bad variable names.

 AACircuit was previously released unter the "THE BEER-WARE LICENSE".
 In 2016 I decided to open it under the GPLv3.
-Perhaps someone wants to fix it to work with Lazarus.

 ## binaries ##